Ievgeniia Tetelbaum

-Ievgeniia Tetelbaum (born July 31, 1991) is an Israeli Olympic synchronized swimmer.
-She was born in Ukraine, and made an aliyah when she was 18 years old.
-She was the reserve swimmer of Israel in 2012 Olympics.
-After the Olympics, she started to compete with Anastasia Gloushkov as a partner.
+Ievgeniia Tetelbaum (יבגניה טטלבאום; born July 31, 1991) is an Israeli Olympic synchronized swimmer.

+Biography

+Ievgeniia Tetelbaum was born in Ukraine.
+She immigrated to Israel at the age of 18.

+Swimming career

+Tetelbaum began her career as a reserve swimmer on the Israeli team to the 2012 Olympics.

+After the Olympics, she partnered with Anastasia Gloushkov.
 They placed 12th in 2014 European Aquatics Championships and 20th in 2015 World Aquatics Championships.
 In 2016, Tetelbaum and Gloushkov placed 12th in the 2016 Olympic Qualification Tournament and represented Israel at the 2016 Summer Olympics.

-Next this year, Tetelbaum and Gloushkov participated in the 2016 European Aquatics Championships, Finishing in 9th place (Free routine) with a score of 80.8667 and 10th place (Technical routine) with a score of 79.7444.
+Tetelbaum and Gloushkov went on to participate in the 2016 European Aquatics Championships, finishing in 9th place (free style) with a score of 80.8667 and 10th place (Technical routine) with a score of 79.7444.